AlexanderJDupree/blog-site/README.md

 You can visit the deployed website at [adupree.dev](https://adupree.dev), but if you really want to run it locally the following will get you going:

-- First, make sure `rustup` is installed, along withe the latest `nightly` compiler
+- First, make sure `rustup` is installed, along with the latest `nightly` compiler
 - You will also need to install the client dependencies first with `cd client && yarn install`.
 - Use `cargo run` to start the server on `localhost:8080`.
 - Then in a seperate terminal use `cd client && yarn start` to startup the client on `localhost:3000`.